AriFordsham/GHCWiki/commentary/compiler/entity-types.md

 - The worker and wrapper Id for a data constructor

-It's easy to distinguish these Ids, because the `GlobalIdDetails` field says what kind of thing it is: `Id.isImplicitId :: Id -> Bool`.
+It's easy to distinguish these Ids, because the `GlobalIdDetails` field says what kind of thing it is: `GHC.Types.Id.isImplicitId :: Id -> Bool`.